jeffqchen/DC2VGA/README.md

 <img src="./Pics/plugprep_03.jpg" width="200px" />
 <img src="./Pics/plugprep_04.jpg" width="200px" />

-Then, put the printed "Plug Helper" piece over the pins and put it into the plug until it's flush.
+Put the printed "Plug Helper" piece over the pins.
+Note the correct side of the slot.
+Then push it all the way into the back of the plug until it's flush.

 This piece helps to maintain a leveled surface so the plug can be soldered to the PCB reliably.